Mixed acid fermentation

 In biochemistry, mixed acid fermentation is the metabolic process by which a six-carbon sugar (e.g. glucose, C6H12O6) is converted into a complex and variable mixture of acids.
-It is an anaerobic (non-oxygen-requiring) fermentation reaction that is common in bacteria.
+It is a fermentation reaction that is common in bacteria.
 It is characteristic for members of the Enterobacteriaceae, a large family of Gram-negative bacteria that includes E. coli.

 The mixture of end products produced by mixed acid fermentation includes lactate, acetate, succinate, formate, ethanol and the gases H2 and CO2.
 The formation of these end products depends on the presence of certain key enzymes in the bacterium.
 The proportion in which they are formed varies between different bacterial species.
 The mixed acid fermentation pathway differs from other fermentation pathways, which produce fewer end products in fixed amounts.
 The end products of mixed acid fermentation can have many useful applications in biotechnology and industry.
 For instance, ethanol is widely used as a biofuel.
 Therefore, multiple bacterial strains have been metabolically engineered in the laboratory to increase the individual yields of certain end products.
 This research has been carried out primarily in E. coli and is ongoing.
-Variations of mixed acid fermentation occur in a number of bacterial species, including bacterial pathogens such as Haemophilus influenzael where mostly acetate and succinate are produced and lactate can serve as a growth substrate.
+Variations of mixed acid fermentation occur in a number of bacterial species, including bacterial pathogens such as Haemophilus influenzae where mostly acetate and succinate are produced and lactate can serve as a growth substrate.